berndpfrommer/tagslam_web/content/visualization/_index.md

     rosrun image_transport republish compressed in:=/camera out:=/camera/image_raw

-Now you need to run the image_proc module in the namespace of your camera to get a rectified image.
+Now you need to run the image_proc module in the namespace of your camera to get a rectified (undistorted) image.
 This is very important.
+If you use the non-rectified image, the projections done by rviz will not be lining up with the camera image.

     ROS_NAMESPACE=camera  rosrun image_proc image_proc

 Next, create a Camera window in rviz, subscribing to the topic "/camera/image_rect_color".
-Then run a detector node to decode the images, run tagslam to produce valid cam0-to-map transforms, and play the gab.
+Then run a detector node to decode the images, run tagslam to produce valid cam0-to-map transforms, and play the bag.
 The Camera in rviz should start displaying images now.

 To get the tags to visualize, first run tagslam for a while so you have all the valid tag poses.
 Then dump them into a file: